 To make sure any errors are spotted as soon as possible, it is good practice to send completed W-2 forms to employees before the February 1 deadline.

 If you file more than 250 W-2s in paper form, rather than online, you may receive a fine.
 You can also be penalized for submitting forms which are unreadable by machine.

 There may be penalties for filing a 1099-MISC (intended for independent contractors) to someone who should be receiving a W-2.

 Lastly, if you deliberately fail to submit a W-2 for an employee who requires one, the IRS can impose a fine of $560 per form, with no maximum limit.

 If a W-2 is sent to an employee but is then returned as undeliverable, it does not need to be forwarded to the Social Security Administration but should be kept in company records for four years.

 Can W-2s be completed online?

 Filing W-2s online is increasingly popular, more efficient and—for many companies—mandatory.
-Currently, all companies who file at least 250 W-2s are required to file online.
+In 2020, all companies who files at least 250 W-2s were required to file online.
 However, for the 2021 tax year, online filing will be mandatory for all companies with at least 100 W-2s.
 From 2022, this number will drop to 10.
 (For now, if you want to file online, you can access the forms here.)

 Start preparing now and move your filing process online.
 With Paycor, this is easy.
 As soon as your last payroll processing of the year is complete or after your books are closed, our experts get to work producing accurate and timely W-2s for our clients.